Ice Core Dating

 What Are Ice Cores?

-Ice cores are cylinders of ice drilled from thick ice sheets in places like Antarctica and Greenland.
+Ice cores1 are cylinders of ice drilled from thick ice sheets in places like Antarctica and Greenland.
 These ice sheets formed as snow fell year after year for hundreds of thousands of years, gradually compressing into solid ice.

 Each year's snowfall creates a distinct layer in the ice, much like tree rings.
 These layers contain detailed information about the climate and atmosphere when they formed.